COVID-19 Impact Donation

-Blanket Warmer Chemotherapy Suite - 2017
+Blanket Warmer, Chemotherapy Suite

 Warm blankets are like a big huge hug if you are a patient in hospital!
 Our generous donor provided funds to purchase a new larger blanket warmer for our chemotherapy suite and our patients are now kept comfortably warm during their treatment.

-Waiting Lounge Refurbishment - Critical Care Unit - 2017
+Waiting Lounge Refurbishment - Critical Care Unit

 The foundation recently completed the refurbishment of the family waiting lounge outside our Critical Care Unit.
 Artwork was generously donated by Dr Steven Schueler, Director of Emergency and professional photographer!

-Through donations from two supporters of the foundation, each patient treatment chair now has its own Ipad.
+Through donations from two supporters of the Foundation, each patient treatment chair now has its own iPad.
 Doctors and nurses are now able to access health information at the 'bedside', including test results, medications and other information.
 Similarly, patients use the technology to listen to music, meditation and read information provided about their treatment and medication.

-Cold Cap for Chemotherapy Suite - 2016
+Cold Cap, Chemotherapy Suite

 Chemotherapy treatment is widely associated with hair-loss and for many patients, can be one of the most challenging parts of cancer treatment.
 Hair-loss occurs because the chemotherapy drugs can damage hair follicles.
 The Cold Cap is state-of-the-art technology that provides gradual cooling and digital monitoring to ensure optimal patient comfort.
 The machine reduces blood flow to the head and subsequently, the uptake of the drug to the hair follicles thereby reducing hair-loss.
 We were delighted to be able to purchase an addition cold cap for the suite as a result of an equipment campaign.

-da Vinci XI Surgical Robot - 2015
+da Vinci XI Surgical Robot

 Mr Gordon Pickard AM enabled the purchase of the da Vinci XI Surgical Robot which revolutionised the way a number of surgeries are performed at St Andrew's.
 Most commonly used for Urology, the robot is now used for ENT, Colorectal, Gynaecology, and General Surgery.
 In addition to private cases at St Andrew's, we also undertake all robotic surgery for the public sector.
 Our surgeon's are leaders in the field of robotic surgery and we thank Mr Pickard for making this a reality for our patients.